YV3399/E-jet-family-YV/Documentation/guide.markdown

 https://github.com/tdammers/fg-simbrief-addon

+## MCDU Route Entry

+The FMS supports entering airway routes, just like the real aircraft.
+However, because the way airway data is exposed to aircraft models from FG core is insufficient for this, the E-Jet relies on finding and parsing the airway data file itself.
+To make this work, you need to have a file named `/NavData/awy/awy.dat` in one of your scenery directories (the propery tree has a list of all the directories to look in under `/sim/fg-scenery`; you can configure these through the launcher, or by passing one or more `--fg-scenery` arguments to the `fgfs` binary on startup).

+FlightGear ships with a severely outdated `awy.dat.gz` as part of FGDATA; this file will not work as-is, but if you want to use it for the E-Jet, you can simply un-gzip it.

 ## Electronic Flight Bag (EFB)

 The EFB is a virtual tablet that can be used to view charts in PDF format.
 See